Is the open road calling your name? Or has a new addition to your family got you looking at family cars instead of two-seater sports models?

 You may have painted car loans with the same brush as used car salesmen, but rest assured, our Car Loans Guide will assist you with any questions and arm you with the knowledge to track down the best deal for you.
 Find out the difference between the types of loans available and how to prepare yourself when applying.

 Set a budget and stick to it.
 We know that’s easier said than done when you show up to a car yard looking for a Kia Rio and find yourself sitting in an Audi.
 However, when applying for a car loan it is important to know your budget, so you don’t sell yourself short by under-borrowing, or put extra financial pressure on yourself by over-borrowing.

 The amount you should borrow will depend on the price of the car that you wish to purchase, and how much of your own money you will put towards the car.
 Most importantly, it will depend on what you can afford to make in repayments.
 Put those Audi keys down…

 Work out a monthly budget to see how much money you could afford to put towards paying off your car loan.
 We can give you a hand with these calculations.
 Use our car loan repayment calculator to estimate what your loan repayments will be.

-Also keep in mind that some lenders also have a minimum and maximum amount that you can borrow so be sure to keep within their limitations.
+Also, keep in mind that some lenders also have a minimum and maximum amount that you can borrow, so be sure to keep within their limitations.

 Get familiar with the different car loan types so you can spot the right one:

 As you might have guessed, a fixed car loan is a type of loan where the interest rate is fixed for the term of the loan, which means your repayments will always stay the same.